If a club wants to make changes to their club premises certificate, they can apply for a variation of the certificate.

 You can download the application form here:

-A template for the public notice that will need to be displayed at the premises and published in a local newspaper, circular or similar document can be downloaded below.
+A public notice must be displayed at the club premises and published in a local newspaper, circular or similar document during the consultation period required before your certificate is issued.
+A template for you do use to do this can be downloaded below.
 Please note that the notice displayed at the relevant premises must be printed on light blue paper.

-A table of the fees that must be paid for applications under the Licensing Act 2003 can be found on our licensing fees and charges page
+A table of the fees that must be paid for applications made under the Licensing Act 2003 can be found on our licensing fees and charges page.

 You can find out the non-domestic rateable value of the relevant premises by visiting the Valuation Office Agency website